Cyber AssessValydex™by iFeelTech

 Backup Strategy Approaches

-The widely accepted standard for most small businesses
+This widely accepted standard provides a baseline for small businesses:

 • 3 copies of important data (original plus 2 backups)